ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 ### Calico

-IKS uses Calico as its network provider.
+{{site.data.keyword.containerlong_notm}} uses Calico as its network provider.
 Calico uses a Layer 3 approach rather than overlay networks.
 Through the CNI plug-ins, Calico integrates with Kubernetes to provide a networking that users that use an approach of using a pure IP network combined with Border Gateway Protocol for route distribution.

 Calico provides a L3 fabric solution and instead of a vSwitch, Calico uses a vRouter function in each compute node.
 The vRouter leverages the existing L3 forwarding capabilities of the Linux kernel.
 Calico connects each workload via the vRouter directly to the infrastructure network.
 The vRouter function makes use of BGP to advertise the routes to pods hosted in each worker node.
 Each vRouter announces all the endpoints that it's attached to, to all the other vRouters using BGP.